Drive sales on autopilot with ecommerce-focused featuresSee Features

 |App Push Notifications (for iOS only)||Yes||No|

-Automation Winner: It’s again pretty much a tie, with Omnisend inching slightly ahead of Klaviyo
+Automation winner: It’s again pretty much a tie.

 Both tools provide multiple tutorials and extended knowledge bases.

 Both Omnisend and Klaviyo have pricing based on the number of subscribers you have.
-However, Klaviyo only has one plan that’s offered, which tends to get pricey quickly as you add more subscribers.
+However, Klaviyo separates its three plans based on marketing channels like email and SMS, and all three get pricey quickly as you add more subscribers.

-With Omnisend, there are three main plans for growing ecommerce merchants, with a Standard Plan starting at $16 per month and a Pro Plan starting at $99 per month and an Enterprise plan with custom pricing.
+With Omnisend, there are three main plans for growing ecommerce merchants, with a Standard Plan starting at $16 per month and a Pro Plan starting at $59 per month.

-While the Standard plan offers most of the great email features Omnisend has, in order to take advantage of the omnichannel features, the Pro plan is your best bet.
-Bearing in mind, that Pro plan offers free text messages.
+While the Standard plan offers most of the great email features Omnisend has, in order to take full advantage of the omnichannel features, the Pro plan is your best bet.

-- Omnisend nudges Klaviyo out with extra email marketing features for ecommerce
+- Omnisend nudges Klaviyo out with pricing and extra email marketing features for ecommerce.

 - Both tools offer precise segmentation for great targeting and conditional splits in automation.